Skip to main content

 If you use a neutral palette, incorporate these colors in the ornaments and table decor as well.
 A few evergreen garlands or a single evergreen tree will provide all the holiday colors that you need without going overboard.
 Additionally, consider using brown, copper, and white with your dishware if you plan to host a holiday get-together, as these warm colors can spark joy during the colder season.

-minimalist christmas decor wreaths on wall
+minimalist christmas wreath decor

 RooM The Agency / Adobe Stock